Blog Marketing: What It Is and How to Do It

-- Make a blog marketing plan.
-What are you going to share on your blog?
+- Make a Blog Marketing Plan: What are you going to share on your blog?
 News, tips, resources, etc?
-Further, how often will you update your blog?
-Daily, weekly, etc?
+How often will you update your blog?
+(Daily, weekly, etc.)

-- Create your blog.
-Decide on your blogging platform, and set it up, including customization that fits your business.
+- Create Your Blog: Decide on your blogging platform, and set it up, including customization that fits your business.
 Be sure to use the same logo on your blog as on your website (if you have a separate website) to retain consistency.
-If you use a free blog platform (not recommended for business blogging), have a domain name pointing to the blog so make it easier for consumers to get to your site.
+If you use a free blog platform (not recommended for business blogging), have a domain name pointing to the blog to make it easier for consumers to get to your site.

-- Fill your blog with several posts ASAP.
-Readers don't like to visit a blog with only one or two posts.
-Add ten or more posts quickly, and then go to your regular post schedule.
+- Fill Your Blog with Several Posts ASAP: Readers don't like to visit a blog with only one or two posts.
+Add ten or more posts quickly to start out, and then switch to your regular post schedule.

-- Use your blog to encourage email signups.
-This is another great way to keep people who are interested in your business coming back to your blog, which again, gives them more opportunity to spend money with you.
+- Use Your Blog to Encourage Email Signups.
+Signups are another great way to keep people who are interested in your business coming back to your blog, which again, gives them more opportunity to spend money with you.